Took me about one and a half years, but they're done now.

 Adding Character - Zurga The Merciless!

-cal tour de force like Flames of War has characters with special abilities.
+Even a historical tour de force like Flames of War has characters with special abilities.
 Pulp scifi needs no excuses.
 The army is the Imperial Expeditionary Force lead by Zurga the Merciless.
-This is actually not a Ming reference, but to the Zurga, the base lead from Les PĂȘcheurs de Perles, (The Pearl Fishers) a French opera by Georges Bizet I had the privilege of seeing over the weekend.
-Zurga is of course a perfect pulp villain name, and since he wore a bathrobe as a cape at one point as was described as merciless, well....
+This is actually not a Ming reference, but to the Zurga, the base lead from Les PĂȘcheurs de Perles, (The Pearl Fishers) a French opera by Georges Bizet I had the privilege of seeing over

 Zurga the Merciless ("Zurga TheMerciless" on Facebook if you want to add him) adds a whole new dimension for character and of course for humor.